Skip to main content

 The Vermont Battery Stewardship program offers FREE recycling for single-use and rechargeable batteries at locations across Vermont.
 Batteries contain valuable metals that can be recovered and their special recycling protects against battery fires.
 The program is funded by battery manufacturers (link to Vermont's law).

-See below for information on (1) drop off locations, (2) battery safety, (3) battery types and identification, (4) setting up a collection box, (5) Vermont's Battery Stewardship Plan
+See below for information on (1) drop off locations, (2) battery safety, (3) battery types and identification, (4) setting up a collection box, (5) Vermont's Battery Stewardship Plan and Producer Requirements

-1. Battery free drop-off locator
+1. Battery free drop-off locator:

 Find a Drop-off Location near you; click to enter your address or zip code